Maginot Line: The Maginot Line

 Requirements for the fortifications were natural cover, sites nearby for observation posts, the minimum of dead ground, a maximum arc of fire, ground suitable for anti-tank obstacles and infantry positions and ground on which paved roads could be built, to eliminate wheel marks.
 Maisons Fortes were to be built near the frontier as permanently garrisoned works, whose men would alert the army, blow bridges and erect roadblocks, for which materials were dumped.
 About 1.5–2 mi back were concrete Avant-postes with permanent garrisons armed with 47 mm or 65 mm guns, intended to delay an attacker so that buried casemates and ouvrages (fortresses) further back could be manned.
 Artificial obstacles of 4 to 6 rows of upright railway line, 10 ft-long set in concrete and of random depth and covered by barbed wire.
 A barbed wire obstruction 20 ft further back covered a field of anti-tank mines overlooked by twin machine-guns and anti-tank guns in casemates.
 The casemates were distributed in series and were the only defensive works along the Rhine; on other stretches, casemates were interspersed with ouvrages, every 3–5 mi.
 Interval Troops of infantry, gunners, engineers and mechanised light cavalry with field artillery, could manoeuvre between the fortifications, advancing to defend casemate approaches to relieve outposts or retiring to protect fortress entrances; the troops provided continuity, depth and mobility to the static defences.
 (Note: The main fortifications were single- and double-casemates, dug into hills from 0.25–1.25 mi apart, with firing chambers containing machine-guns, anti-tank guns to enfilade the anti-tank and anti-infantry obstacles further forward.
 An upper floor was roofed by 5–12 ft of concrete and living quarters for 25–35 men were built below, with walls 2–5 ft thick behind an earth covering; a trench 10 ft deep surrounded by barbed wire and grenade-throwers protected the work.
 Power came from diesel engines and the largest forts (ouvrages) had 1,000–1,200 infantry, gunners and engineers.)

 The line was built in several phases from 1930 by the Service Technique du Génie (STG), overseen by Commission d'Organisation des Régions Fortifiées (CORF).
-The main construction was largely completed by 1939, at the cost of around 3 billion French francs (around 3.9 billion U.S. dollars).
+The main construction was largely completed by 1939, at the cost of around 3 billion French francs (around 3.9 billion US dollars).
 The line stretched from Switzerland to Luxembourg and a much lighter extension was extended to the Strait of Dover after 1934.
 The original construction did not cover the area ultimately chosen by the Germans for their first challenge, which was through the Ardennes in 1940, a plan known as Fall Gelb (Case Yellow), due to the neutrality of Belgium.
 The location of this attack, chosen because of the location of the Maginot Line, was through the Belgian Ardennes Forest (sector 4), which is off the map to the left of Maginot Line sector 6 (as marked).